Five Books About Retirement to Prepare You for Your Golden Years

 (Image credit: Getty Images)

-After all, most people view a happy retirement as a whole new chapter in life, one with its own unique adventures but also unique challenges.
+After all, most people view a happy retirement as a whole new chapter in life, one with unique adventures and challenges.
 That’s why retirees in a 2023 Edward Jones study overwhelmingly agree (93%) that “preparation, flexibility, and willingness to adapt are keys to success in retirement.”

 With that goal in mind, these five must-read books about retirement will help you prepare for that next chapter.